 \section{Conclusion}

 The trace criterion for computing the bandwidth value of a Gaussian kernel for SVDD, as proposed in this paper, exploits the low-rank representation of the kernel matrix to suggest a bandwidth value.
-Several evaluations that use synthetic and real-life data sets indicate that the bandwidth value that is obtained using the trace criterion provides similar or better results compared to existing methods.
-The trace criterion method provides good values when data are high-dimensional and disjoint.
+Several evaluations that use synthetic and real-life data sets indicate that the bandwidth value that is obtained using the trace criterion provides similar or better results compared to existing methods and it can be computed quickly even for large datasets.
+In particular the trace criterion method provides the best results when data are high-dimensional and disjoint.